densh/densh.github.com/quasiquotes.md

     scala> val f3 = q"private implicit def f"
     f3: universe.DefDef = implicit private def f: scala.Unit

 All of those quasiquotes result into equivalent trees.
-It's also possible to combine unquoted flags with one provided inline in the source code but unquoted one should be given earlier:
+It's also possible to combine unquoted flags with one provided inline in the source code but unquoted one should be used before inline ones:

     scala> q"$PRIVATE implicit def foo"
     res10: universe.DefDef = implicit private def foo: scala.Unit